naman14310/Interview_Prep/System Design/Load Balancers.md

 ![img](https://miro.medium.com/max/684/1*PdXXrVOA_k9A18BD-ZNMfQ.png)

 Now we have 5 servers.
-According to consistent hashing rule, User 1 is on server S1, User2 is on S3, User 3 is on S2 and User 4 is on S4 server.
+According to consistent hashing rule, User 1 is on server S1, User2 is on S3, User 3 is on S2 and so on..

 <br>